 The Human Rights Commission (HRC) is responsible for promoting an understanding of, acceptance of, and compliance with the provisions of the Human Rights Act, 2010 (the “Act”).
 The purpose of the HRC includes: receiving, recording and investigating written complaints that allege a violation of the Act; the promotion of the Act; education and research designed to eliminate discriminatory conduct; and advising and helping individuals, groups, organizations and governments on matters related to human rights.
 Additional information is available at http://www.justice.gov.nl.ca/hrc/index.html.

 The HRC shall be composed of 3 or more members appointed by the Lieutenant Governor in Council.
 The Lieutenant Governor in Council shall designate one member as chairperson and another as vice-chairperson.
+The Human Rights Commission is seeking expressions of interest for the position of Chairperson from individuals with the appropriate experience and skill set.

 Section 22 (3) of the Human Rights Act, 2010 states: “Appointments to the commission shall be made in a manner that ensures that it is composed of members who collectively possess experience with human rights issues and an interest in, and sensitivity to, human rights.”